-The main beneficiaries of the projects activity are low income residents who experience overheating in their houses.
-Capital costs of cool paints is slightly higher than normal paints and unskilled labourers can apply it.
+The main beneficiaries of the project's activity are low income residents who experience overheating in their houses.
+Capital costs of cool paints are slightly higher than normal paints and unskilled labourers can apply it.
 Maintenance is low; cleaning might be needed every few years to restore high solar reflectivity properties lost by dirt and replication is needed in 20 years but this is also compatible with general repainting.
-Improved internal thermal comfort will increase quality of life and in particular for young and old who has reduced threshold limit compared to healthy adults.
+Improved internal thermal comfort will increase the quality of life and in particular for young and old who have reduced threshold limit compared to healthy adults.
 Also, sleep conditions will improve with adults sleeping better and therefore can be more productive the following day.

 The project will also apply the technology in a residential building in Jamaica (Portmore) and monitor its performance.
 A preliminary study suggests that a 25% cooling energy demand reduction is possible in the target regions.

 - Investigate the potential of improved thermal comfort in low rise residential buildings in three ODA regions by using cool materials on external building surfaces